-- k: Number of engines and it is not necessary for the value of k to exceed 3. - 2.
+- 1. Number and total capacity of main air reservoirs In 1101.
+1 (5) of the Rules, for multi-engine propulsion plants, the total capacity of the starting air receivers is to be sufficient to ensure at least 3 consecutive starts per engine, without replenishment.
+However, the total capacity is not to be less than 12 starts and need not exceed 18 starts.
+(2022) - 2.
 In application to 1101.
 1 (4) of the Rules, "the amount consumed for engine control systems, whistle, etc." means the quantity naturally consumed by other consumers such as control systems, whistle during the specified number of starting and operation of whistle which assumes the restricted visibility, etc. during the sea going is not considered. - 3.
 Number and total capacity of air compressors In application to 1101.
-2 and 3 of the Rules, the following are to apply. - (1) "Small engines" mean engines having output 368 kW or less. - (2) In case where the capacity of compressors are different, the compressor having a little capacity is to supply within one hours air sufficient to provide not less than 4 consecutive starts for direct reversible engines, and 2 consecutive starts for in-direct reversible engines. - (3) The compressor driven by engine capable to manual start may be accepted to use for emergency. - (4) In case of ships equipped with diesel engine having output 88 kW or less, a manual operating compressor may be considered as equivalent to one unit among the compressors.
+2 and 3 of the Rules, the following are to apply. - (1) "Small engines" mean engines having output 368 kW or less.

+- (2) In case where the capacity of compressors are different, the compressor having a little capacity is to supply within one hours air sufficient to provide not less than 4 consecutive starts for direct reversible engines, and 2 consecutive starts for in-direct reversible engines. - (3) The compressor driven by engine capable to manual start may be accepted to use for emergency. - (4) In case of ships equipped with diesel engine having output 88 kW or less, a manual operating compressor may be considered as equivalent to one unit among the compressors.
 Ships engaged in smooth water service area may be accepted to be provided with only a compressor.